 • Practice learning the locations of these 50 states and their spelling.
 During the first week of school, you will be asked to take a geography test where you will need to locate and spell them correctly on a map provided.
-Test will have a 25 point value.
+Test will have a 25 point value, and will also account for part of your writing average during the 1st marking period.